PrivacyHawk Logo

 • Monitor Accounts: Keep a close eye on your bank and credit accounts for unauthorized transactions.

 • Change Passwords: Update passwords for all your online accounts, prioritizing financial and email accounts.
+After this, you can report data breaches and misuse to the appropriate authorities:

 • Federal Trade Commission (FTC): In the U.S., report identity theft and fraud to the FTC at IdentityTheft.gov.